frontarm/navi/packages/site/src/switches/api-reference.md

   A component that will be used to render this junction.

-  Generally, you can just use the `JunctionActiveChild` component that is exported from the `react-junctions` package -- see the example for details.
+  Generally, you can just use the `JunctionActiveChild` component that is exported from the `react-navi` package -- see the example for details.

   You can also specify your own component.
 It will receive a `junction` prop, with the following keys: